-- A. "Disclose to the Membership" means the act by an individual seeking candidacy or nomination for Tribal Ogema or Tribal Council of publishing, notifying, and informing the Tribe's membership. - 1.
-He or she has any current prosecution pending or has any conviction for a crime involving fraud or misrepresentation; and/or - 2.
-He or she has any current prosecution pending or has any conviction within the past 10 years for any crime listed in the Major Crimes Act (U.S. Stat.
+- A. "Disclose to the Membership" means the act by an individual seeking candidacy or nomination for Tribal Ogema or Tribal Council, publishes, notifies, and informs the Tribe's membership if any of the following circumstances exist. - 1.
+He or she has any conviction or pending prosecution for a crime involving fraud or misrepresentation; and/or - 2.
+He or she has any conviction within the past ten (10) years or pending prosecution for any crime listed in the Major Crimes Act (U.S. Stat.
 Vol 23 Chapter 341) (murder, manslaughter, rape, assault with intent to murder, arson, burglary or larceny; and/or - 3.
-He or she has any current prosecution pending or has any conviction within the past ten (10) years for any felony in any jurisdiction, or for any other offense, the victim of which offense was the Tribe, or any Tribal business, enterprise, department or program; and/or - 4.
-He or she has any current prosecution pending or has any conviction for any offense related to sexual crimes or criminal sexual conduct where the perpetrator was convicted as an adult at the time the crime was committed; or is registration of that individual in any jurisdiction as a sexual offender.
+He or she has any conviction or pending prosecution for any offense, the victim of which was the Tribe, or any Tribal business, enterprise, department or program; and/or - 4.
+He or she has any conviction or pending prosecution related to sexual crimes or criminal sexual conduct where the perpetrator was convicted as an adult at the time the crime was committed; or is registration of that individual in any jurisdiction as a sexual offender.

-The 10 years is calculated as the ten (10) year period immediately preceding the date of the election, or in the event of a vacancy under Article X of the Constitution, Section 4 (a), his/her appointment.
+For purposes of the disclosure requirements, the term of 10 years is calculated as the ten (10) year period of time immediately preceding the date of the election, or in the event of a vacancy under Article X of the Constitution, Section 4 (a), his/her appointment.
 The Candidates' duty to disclose continues throughout the election process.